akien-mga/godot-old-wiki/tutorial_raycasting.md

 ### Introduction

 One of the most common tasks in game development is casting a ray (or custom shaped object) and see what it hits.
 This enables complex behaviors, AI, etc. to take place.
-This tutorial will explain how to do this 2D, but it's pretty much the same for 3D.
+This tutorial will explain how to do this in 2D and 3D.

 Godot stores all the low level game information in servers, while the scene is just a frontend.
 As such, ray casting is generally a lower-level task.
 For simple raycasts, node such as [RayCast](class_raycast) and [RayCast2D](class_raycast2d) will work, as they will return every frame what the result of a raycast is.